Wisconsin State Income Tax

 The Wisconsin Income Tax

-Wisconsin collects a state income tax at a maximum marginal tax rate of 7.75%, spread across five tax brackets.
+Wisconsin collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Wisconsin's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of eleven states with higher marginal income tax rates then Wisconsin.

 Wisconsin Tax Deductions